 - Think out loud; your thought processes are just as important as the ultimate solution.

 - Apply relevant principles or models.

 - Throughout, demonstrate good interpersonal skills such as open, friendly body language and a positive attitude.

-This concludes my brief series on types of interviews, although there are more types I have not covered, including video and computer interviews, and behavioral interviews, where nearly every question requires you to tell a story from your work experience.
+This concludes my brief series on types of interviews.
+Not included in this series were video interviews and behavioral interviews, where the questions will require you to tell stories from your work experience.
 Employers continually innovate in search of more effective ways to identify the right candidate and minimize costly mismatches.